Smoac/openbis-fork/docs/user-documentation/general-admin-users/admins-documentation/masterdata-exports-and-imports.md

-All types tables (*Object Types, Collection Types, Dataset Types, Vocabulary Types, Property Type*s) can be exported as shown below for the *Object Types*.
+All types tables (*Object Types, Collection Types, Dataset Types, Vocabulary Types, Property Types*) can be exported as shown below for the *Object Types*.